0x61nas/aarty/README.md

 let image = image::open("mylove.jpg").unwrap();
 let (w, h) = image.dimensions();
 let mut frame = TerminalFrame {
-    fragments: Vec::with_capacity(w * h),
+    fragments: Vec::with_capacity(w as usize * h as usize),
     cfg: cfg.clone(),
 };
 aarty::convert_image_to_ascii(&cfg, &image, &mut frame).expect("Write error");
-...
-Do whatever you want with this object
+//  Do whatever you want with this object...
 ```
 But be aware if you take this way, you'll have to implement the rendaring mechanism when its its the time to print the image (a.k.a. rendering it).